BolisettySujith/Awesome-Flutter-Widgets/CONTRIBUTING.md

 12. Create a pull request to the main repo.

 <p align = "center">
-Thank you for your valueable contribution! 🎉
+Thank you for your valuable contribution! 🎉
 </p>